All Episodes

 And yeah, they didn't want to give him the money for the border wall, but he found a way to do it.

-He's gone to plan B, and now the money is now allocated.
+And now the money is now allocated.

-The wall is being built, and it's underway as we speak.
+The wall is being built and it's underway as we speak.

-Um, we have millions off of food stamps, seven to be exact, seven million new jobs created.
+We have millions off of food stamps, seven to be exact, seven million new jobs created.

 I mean, women's unemployment is a 65-year low.